iptq/deductive-failures-hsf/450_cats.md

 I'm still kinda confused how the keylogger was able to log anything before `sudo logkeys -s`.
 Weird.

 So it seems that `catz` is a volume of files created by `veracrypt`.
 The password is `Me0wL3tMeInPl$`, and there seems to be no keyfile used.
-Since we already have `veracrypt` installed, we can just use that to mount the volume.
+Since `veracrypt` is already installed, we can just use that to mount the volume.

 ```
 cats@ubuntu:~$ veracrypt --mount catz